Axel Disasi: Monaco

 On 7 August 2020, Disasi completed a transfer from Reims to Monaco for a fee of €13 million.
-He signed a 5-year contract with the club.
-On 23 August, Disasi made his debut in a league match against his former club Reims.
-He scored a goal as the match ended 2-2.
+He signed a five-year contract with the club.
+On 23 August, Disasi made his debut for Monaco against his former club Reims.
+He scored a goal as the match ended 2–2.
+Disasi made 129 appearances in all competitions for Monaco.